juliohm1978/kubernetes-nfs-volume-provisioner/README.md

 Once installed, you should have a single `Pod` managed by a simple `Deployment`.
 There are no services or ingresses to be exposed, since all its work is doe in-cluster.

-At thispoint, you should create `StorageClass` objects in you cluster providing a number of values on how NFS volumes will be provisioned.
+At this point, you should create `StorageClass` objects in you cluster providing a number of values on how NFS volumes will be provisioned.
 You can declare as many StorageClasses as you want with different parameters.
 All they need in common the field `provisioner: nfs-provisioner.juliohm.com.br`.

 Here's a full example: